Fogh/AFAddressBookManager/README.md

 Get contacts from iOS Address Book by their phone numbers and email addresses.
 Works on iOS 6+.

+*If you are developing for iOS 9 and above you should definitely be using the [**Contacts framework**](https://developer.apple.com/library/prerelease/mac/documentation/Contacts/Reference/Contacts_Framework/index.html#//apple_ref/doc/uid/TP40015328) instead.*

 ## Installation

 ### [CocoaPods](http://cocoapods.org)